Explorers find WWII ship sunk with over 1,000 Allied POWs

-The wreck of the Montevideo Maru was located after a 12-day search at a depth of over 4000 meters (13,120 feet) — deeper than the Titanic — off Luzon island in the South China Sea, using an autonomous underwater vehicle with built-in sonar.
+The wreck of the Montevideo Maru was located after a 12-day search at a depth of over 4000 meter (13,120 feet) — deeper than the Titanic — off Luzon island in the South China Sea, using an autonomous underwater vehicle with in-built sonar.

-There will be no efforts to remove artifacts or human remains out of respect for the families of those who died, according to a statement Saturday from the Sydney-based Silentworld Foundation, a not-for-profit dedicated to maritime archaeology and history.
-The organization took part in the mission together with Dutch deep-sea survey specialist company Fugro and Australia’s Defense Department.
+There will be no efforts to remove artifacts or human remains out of respect for the families of those who died, said a statement Saturday from the Sydney-based Silentworld Foundation, a not-for-profit dedicated to maritime archaeology and history.
+It took part in the mission together with Dutch deep-sea survey specialists Fugro and Australia’s Defense Department.

 “The extraordinary effort behind this discovery speaks for the enduring truth of Australia’s solemn national promise to always remember and honour those who served our country,” Australian Prime Minister Anthony Albanese said.
 “This is the heart and the spirit of Lest We Forget.”